AugOks/Mappemirror/README.md

 ## Future improvements

-things we would like to add or improve:
+Things we would like to add or improve:

 - more animations to the application.
 - fractals that use multiple different types of transforms or transforms we don't currently have.